 Negro League History Discussion

-Friday July 17, 5:00pm Ted Knorr and Calobe Jackson, Jr. will lead a discussion on the history of Negro League baseball in Harrisburg during June’s Third in the Burg.
+This event has been postponed.
+Check back soon for the newly rescheduled date.
+Ted Knorr and Calobe Jackson, Jr. will lead a discussion on the history of Negro League baseball in Harrisburg during June’s Third in the Burg.
 This program corresponds with Separate and Unequaled: Celebrating the 100th Anniversary of the Negro League, currently on view in the Pollock Foundation Education Center Gallery.
-It is free to visitors, and will begin in the Education Center at 5:00pm.
-Event here.

 Ted Knorr is a retired Commonwealth employee and baseball historian who has led educational programs about the history of the Negro League for the past thirty-five years.
 Knorr founded a national Negro League history conference that meets for the 21st time this year in Birmingham, Alabama.
 He was instrumental the fundraising and research to support the development of a PA Historic Marker honoring the Harrisburg Giants and a memorial in Midland Cemetery honoring Steelton native Rap Dixon.

 Saturday September 26, 6:00pm Join us for a fun-filled evening in the Lehr Gallery themed around a famous artist!
 Proceeds support the Museum’s educational programs.